EugGolovanov/TorchClippedOptimizers/README.md

 <br>

 #### <a name="LinearStochNormClip"></a> Linear Stoch Norm Clipping
-LinearStochNormClip is a norm-clipping method using randomization when clipping heavy tails at the gradient, which helps to shift the mathematical expectation less.
+LinearStochNormClip is a norm-clipping method using randomization when clipping gradient, which helps to shift the mathematical expectation less.
 $$P(\text{clip})=\beta^{\alpha_{\text{norm}}}, \text{where}\ 0<\beta<1 \text{ and}\ \alpha = \alpha_{\text{norm}}$$

 -----------
 <br>

 #### <a name="QuadraticStochNormClip"></a>	Quadratic Stoch Norm Clipping
-QuadraticStochNormClip is a norm-clipping method using randomization when clipping heavy tails at the gradient and increasing the probability of clipping by squaring.
+QuadraticStochNormClip is a norm-clipping method using randomization when clipping gradient and increasing the probability of clipping by squaring.
 $$P(\text{clip})=\beta^{\alpha_{\text{norm}}^2},\text{where}\ 0<\beta<1 \text{ and}\ \alpha = \alpha_{\text{norm}}$$

 -----------